Lesterpaintstheworld/terminal-velocity/demande.md

 ## Objective for Management Agent

 ### Action Statement
+Analyze the existing character profiles of Isabella Torres and Marcus Reynolds to identify gaps in their interactions and develop a detailed interaction framework that enhances their conflict and collaboration dynamics in the narrative.

+### Source Files
+- **Files to Analyze**:
+  - `demande.md`
+  - `Marcus_Reynolds_Character_Profile.md`
+  - `Isabella_Torres_Character_Profile.md`
+- **Relevant Sections**:
+  - Current state of character motivations and relationships in `demande.md` under "Character Profiles".
+  - Specific interactions and conflicts highlighted in `Marcus_Reynolds_Character_Profile.md` and `Isabella_Torres_Character_Profile.md`.
+- **Dependencies**:
+  - Feedback from previous drafts regarding character interactions, if available.

+### Target Changes
+- **Files to Modify**:
+  - `demande.md`
+  - `Marcus_Reynolds_Character_Profile.md`
+  - `Isabella_Torres_Character_Profile.md`
+- **Nature of Expected Changes**:
+  - Add a new section in `demande.md` detailing the proposed interaction framework.
+  - Update `Marcus_Reynolds_Character_Profile.md` and `Isabella_Torres_Character_Profile.md` to reflect new insights and interaction mechanisms.
+- **Impact on System State**:
+  - Improved coherence in character dynamics and enhanced narrative depth, contributing to a more engaging story.

+### Validation Points
+- **How to Verify Success**:
+  - Review the modified sections for clarity and depth of interactions.
+  - Ensure the new interaction framework aligns with the overall narrative goals.
+- **What Output to Check**:
+  - The completeness and relevance of the added sections in `demande.md` and updated character profiles.
+- **Which States to Validate**:
+  - Confirm that the interaction framework provides clear conflict and collaboration scenarios between Isabella and Marcus.

+### Operation Bounds
+- **Resource Limitations**:
+  - Time allocated for analysis and modifications should not exceed 5 hours.
+- **Scope Restrictions**:
+  - Focus strictly on character interactions; do not delve into external character developments or unrelated storylines.
+- **Dependency Requirements**:
+  - Ensure access to previous feedback documents or comments on character interactions for reference.

+### Action Statement
 Conduct a comprehensive review of the `demande.md` file to identify any missing elements related to the economic framework and innovations proposed by the character Cipher, ensuring coherence with the overarching project narrative.

 ### Source Files